-Representative Mac Huddleston, who is the Chairman of the House Universities and Colleges Committee, is hoping Mississippi colleges and universities will be able to return to in-person classes this fall.
+Representative Mac Huddleston, who is the chairman of the House Universities and Colleges Committee, is hoping Mississippi colleges and universities will be able to return to in-person classes this fall.

-“One of things that I am surely looking forward to is getting the students back on campus,” Huddleston said.
+“One of the things that I am surely looking forward to is getting the students back on campus,” Huddleston said.
 “If we can’t get the students back on campus, that is going to have another tremendous, negative impact on universities as a whole.”

-Some schools such as Notre Dame and South Carolina have already announced an altered in-person schedule for the fall while other schools such as California State University have completely cancelled in-person classes for next semester.
+Some schools such as Notre Dame and South Carolina have already announced an altered in-person schedule for the fall while other schools such as California State University have completely canceled in-person classes for next semester.
 As of now, no schools in Mississippi have made any decisions regarding the fall.

 With all colleges and universities in the state of Mississippi having to move to a remote style of learning during the spring semester plus the cancellation of all sporting events, schools have lost millions and millions of dollars in revenue.

 Huddleston does not foresee any money from the remaining $900 million in federal funding granted through the CARES Act going towards colleges and universities, but he does believe there will be other routes of funding.

 “I think there will probably be some other funds that come in from different areas,” Huddleston said.

 Even with schools and other industries struggling financially, Huddleston has absolute faith in the legislature to get Mississippi back to where it was before the pandemic.

 “We’ve got too many smart, hardworking people that have a goal to keep this state afloat, and I promise you we are going to do that,” Huddleston said.
 “We’ve done it once, and we can do it again.”